skpaterson/gcp-kube-habitat/README.md

 $ export GCP_KUBE_CLUSTER_ZONE_EXTRA1="europe-west2-b"
 $ export GCP_KUBE_CLUSTER_ZONE_EXTRA2="europe-west2-c"
 ```
+Choose a zone where there are enough IP addresses available (9 are required and some zones default to 8).
+Navigate to  IAM and admin->Quotas and look for “Compute Engine API In-use IP addresses” to update this for a zone.

 Optionally create a service account for working with the container registry that could be used by Habitat Builder:
 ```